opconWizard/opcon-docs/docs/reference/property-expressions-syntax.md

     percentage.
 Two scenarios exist for this idea:
   - Wait until the job finishes then execute an event if the job ran long.
-  - Trigger an event as soon as the job exceeds the \'acceptable threshold\', in this case based on a calculated time based on Estimated Run Time plus a percentage.
+  - Trigger an event as soon as the job exceeds the 'acceptable threshold', in this case based on a calculated time based on Estimated Run Time plus a percentage.

 #### Trigger Events when a Job Runs for Less Time than Expected